Neocreb/frontend-eloity-unified-ecosys/REMAINING_FEATURES_IMPLEMENTATION_GUIDE.md

 3. **KYC Approval Time**: <24 hours for automated verification
 4. **Crypto Order Execution**: <1 second latency
 5. **Notification Delivery**: <5 seconds for push notifications
+6. **Analytics Accuracy**: >99% data accuracy
+7. **Balance Update Latency**: <1 second for real-time updates
+8. **Social Feature Engagement**: 20% increase in user interactions

-This implementation guide provides a roadmap for completing the remaining features and making the platform fully functional with real backend services instead of mockups or placeholders.
+This implementation guide provides a comprehensive roadmap for completing the remaining features and making the platform fully functional with real backend services instead of mockups or placeholders.